-- d.
-For a modification to KZC 105.40, the requirements for parking area location may be modified if: - 1) The proposed parking area will have no adverse impacts on adjacent properties; - 2) It is reasonable to expect that the proposed parking area will be used by the subject use; and - 3) A safe pedestrian and/or shuttle connection exists, or will be created, between the subject use and the proposed parking area.
+d.
+For a modification to KZC 105.40, the requirements for parking area location may be modified if:

+- 1) The proposed parking area will have no adverse impacts on adjacent properties; - 2) It is reasonable to expect that the proposed parking area will be used by the subject use; and e.
+For a modification to the landscape and buffer requirements for parking and driving areas, see Chapter 95 KZC.

+3) A safe pedestrian and/or shuttle connection exists, or will be created, between the subject use and the proposed parking area.